NastyKid/NastyKid/README.md

 ## I'am Sherwin

 - 🤵 Aspiring to be a developer.
-- 💖 I love so many things but most of all I love automation.
+- 💖 I love so many things but above of all I love automation.
 - 🧠 I'm currently expanding my knowledge in javaScript, PHP, Dart, & OOP.
 - 🧰 The tools at my pocket are:
   - MySQL
   - Flutter
   - CodeIgniter
   - phpMyAdmin
 - 📫 You can reach me:
   - 📧 [sherwin.sandoval026@gmail.com](mailto:sherwin.sandoval026@gmail.com)
   - [My linkedIn Profile](https://www.linkedin.com/feed/)